PostgREST/postgrest/docs/references/api/resource_representation.rst

   This is in line with the `JSON schema spec <https://json-schema.org/draft/2020-12/json-schema-core#name-instance-data-model>`_:

-    *object: An **unordered** set of properties mapping a string to an instance, from the JSON "object" value*
+    *"object: An **unordered** set of properties mapping a string to an instance, from the JSON "object" value"*

 .. _builtin_media: